 How We Define “Cheapest”

-Our affordability scores draw from multiple institutional data sources — Numbeo cost indices, World Bank purchasing power parity data, and local rent surveys collected across 180+ countries.
-Everything is normalized against a US baseline (New York City = 100) so you can see exactly how much further your money goes in each destination.
+WhereNext’s affordability rankings use a weighted composite of five cost categories — rent, groceries, restaurants, transport, and healthcare — drawn from World Bank PPP data and local surveys across 180+ countries, normalized against a US baseline where New York City equals 100.
+Everything is normalized so you can see exactly how much further your money goes in each destination.

 A country’s affordability score reflects a weighted composite of five cost categories: